It’s almost winter break. Time for a much needed step away from student life. Get some sleep…but first, you need to know where to sleep.

 Stay in a friend’s place while they’re away

 Even if your friends aren’t from around here, they can still help you out.
 If you know people who live in suite-style residences (Walter Gage, Ritsumeikan-UBC House, Fairview Crescent, Tallwood House, Ponderosa Commons, Marine Drive, or Thunderbird Residence) who are planning on leaving for the break, it’s possible to borrow their room.
-If you’re interested in doing this, you can get the forms from the Commonsblock Front Desk in any residence.
+If you’re interested in doing this, you and your friend can get the forms from the Commonsblock Front Desk in any residence.
 You’ll need to okay this with your temporary holiday roommates before submitting the forms back to the Front Desk.